parvanovkp/parvanovkp.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third year PhD student in the Applied Mathematics Department at the University of Colorado at Boulder.
+I am a third year PhD student in the Applied Mathematics Department at the University of Colorado Boulder.
 My advisor is [Prof. Stephen Becker](https://stephenbeckr.github.io/).
 I graduated *Summa Cum Laude* from Lake Forest College in May 2020, earning a double BA in Mathematics and Economics.

 ##### Research Interests